swiftlang/swift-evolution/visions/swift-testing.md

 solution that will be even more powerful while bearing in mind the many lessons learned from maintaining it over the years.

-## A new API direction
+## A new direction

 > [!NOTE]
 > The approach described below is not meant to include a solution for _every_
 > consideration or feature discussed in this document.
 It describes a starting
-> point for this new API direction, and covers many of the topics, but leaves
+> point for this new direction, and covers many of the topics, but leaves some
-> some to be pursued as part of follow-on work.
+> to be pursued as part of follow-on work.

 The new direction includes 3 major components exposed via a new module named `Testing`: